anchoranalysis/anchor-plugins/README.md

 # anchor-plugins

-plugins that implement functionality for the anchor project
+Plugins that implement specific-functionality for the anchor project

 ## Note